woosubs/SBMate/README.md

 Systems Biology Model AnnoTation Evaluator

 ## Overview
 ``SBMate`` evaluates the quality of annotations in SBML model entities, especially libsbml.Model, libsbml.Species, libsbml.Compartment, and libsbml.Reaction.
+Currently, it examines annotationos from five knowledge resources, CHEBI, GO, KEGG, SBO, and UNIPROT.

+SBMate calculates three metrics.
+Coverage, consistency, and specificity.

 It is quite easy to use SBMate, as there is just one main method, sbmate.getMetrics().